Vision to Goal Setting

 I wouldnât change one little thing about this school

 What are you most proud of at Eastview?

 After providing student the opportunity to describe their sense of belonging, we engaged staff and parents in a similar activity.
 Through the guided discussion with community stakeholders, a common understanding that we all desire a sense of belonging in our school community.
-The following Word Art captures what we value in terms of our “sense of belonging”.

 How do we Communicate our Progress?